Wilkinson v Downton

 is an English tort law decision in which the Common Law first recognised the tort of intentional infliction of mental shock.
-At the time, this was not covered under the law of negligence.

 Background

 Thomas Wilkinson was the landlord of the Albion public house in Limehouse, London.
 A regular customer of the public house, named Mr Downton, decided to play a practical joke on Wilkinson's wife.
 When Mr Wilkinson went to see the races in Harlow, Essex, he left his wife to manage the house.
 Downton approached Mrs Wilkinson and told her, falsely, that her husband had been seriously injured in an accident.
 He said that Mr Wilkinson had suffered two broken legs, and was lying at The Elms in Leytonstone.
 He told Mrs Wilkinson that she should go to her husband in a cab and bring two pillows to carry him home.

 The effect of Downton's false statement to Mrs Wilkinson was a violent shock to her nervous system, causing her to vomit and for her hair to turn white and other more serious and permanent physical consequences which at one point threatened her reason, and entailing weeks of suffering and incapacity to her as well as expense to her husband for medical treatment.
 These consequences were not in any way the result of a history of bad health or weakness of constitution; nor was there any evidence of predisposition to nervous shock or any other idiosyncrasy.

 Mrs Wilkinson sued on an action on the case.